Noduff Hacienda

 In fact Ridley never won an A1 but he did win a four bend open race in 28.73!
 He went on to win another A2 and then came his 630m debut in a very decent S1.
 He led and never looked like getting beaten, coming home in a great 38.45.
 It would be fair to say that his career since has been chequered.
 He has been very frequently outgraded, running in top grade S1s and open races beyond his compass.
 He has won only once since in A3 and hasn’t been doing himself justice.

 As he appears to stay better and better we wanted to try him over 684m at Monmore but those races are very few and far between and instead he tried 712m at Towcester.
 That was his first look at the track and he didn’t run the bends well.
 More experience would be needed.
 The good news was that he certainly stayed the trip running on strongly to the pick up.
-He will now ply his trade over four and six bends there where he needs a couple of clear runs to improve his confidence.
+He would now ply his trade over four and six bends there where he needed a couple of clear runs to improve his confidence.

 Noduff Hacienda’s race videos in date order